 http://www.ncbi.nlm.nih.gov/pubmed/35606089?tool=bestpractice.com

-Budesonide is commonly used for this indication.
-Randomised controlled trials show a marked reduction in eosinophilia in both adults and children with EoO.[100]Straumann A, Conus S, Degen L, et al. Budesonide is effective in adolescent and adult patients with active eosinophilic esophagitis.
+Recommendations are based on the findings of randomised controlled trials (RCTs) which have found a marked reduction in oesophageal eosinophilia upon treatment with corticosteroids in both adults and children with EoO.[107]Straumann A, Conus S, Degen L, et al. Budesonide is effective in adolescent and adult patients with active eosinophilic esophagitis.
 Gastroenterology.
 2010 Nov;139(5):1526-37.

 http://www.gastrojournal.org/article/S0016-5085(10)01143-1/fulltext